Where we covered this

 attacking the United States own alleged abuses of those very norms.

-self-sufficiency to head off any effort by Washington to decouple the United
+achieving Chinese self-sufficiency to head off any effort by Washington to

-States’ economy from that of China or to use U.S. control of the global
+decouple the United States’ economy from that of China or to use U.S. control

-domestic consumption as the long-term driver of economic growth and its plan to
+consumption as the long-term driver of economic growth and its plan to rely on

-rely on the gravitational pull of the world’s biggest consumer market to
+the gravitational pull of the world’s biggest consumer market to attract

-attract foreign investors and suppliers to China on Beijing’s terms.
-Xi also
+foreign investors and suppliers to China on Beijing’s terms.
+Xi also recently

-recently announced a new technology R & D strategy and manufacturing to
+announced a new technology R & D strategy and manufacturing to reduce

 semiconductors.